Hello beautiful people,

 I hope that you all are well.
 I can’t believe it as I received my last transfer call yesterday which means only 5 weeks until I return to Zion, also known informally as Melbourne, Australia.

-I am excited to announce that I will by dying or finishing my mission in the beautiful land of Chester and I will be receiving Sister Arthur; although Ghanaian, she resides in London.
+I am excited to announce that I will be dying or finish my mission in the beautiful land of Chester and I will be receiving Sister Arthur; although Ghanaian, she resides in London.
 Heavenly Father did not want me to have only thirteen companions, but because He is fair, He wanted me to end on the even note of fourteen, therefore Sister Wilkinson will be leaving for Ashton.
 Sister Wilkinson has honestly been a great companion and I will cherish the many challenges and miracles that we have been able to see together.
 I have truly learned about what it means to be patient and endure, to know who you are and set high morals and standards.
 I am thankful for the two transfers that we have had together.

 Luke 15:4-6 What man of you, having an hundred sheep, if he lose one of them, doth not leave the ninety and nine in the wilderness, and go after that which is lost, until he find it?